Circuit Breaker for a Kitchen Cooktop

 Home Electrical Circuit Wiring for a 240 Volt Cooktop

-Cooktop Circuit Specifications, and the Home Electrical Circuit for the Cooktop
+Cooktop Circuit Specifications and the Home Electrical Circuit

 - Because the electrical specifications for all cooktops are not identical, the cooktop circuit of the home that you are connecting to should be verified for the voltage and amperage, and then compare this to the circuit specifications of the new cooktop to make sure they are both compatible with each other.

-NOTE FOR ELECTRICIANS: Using a voltage tester will help identify the wires of a 240 volt circuit.
+Note for Electricians: Using a voltage tester will help identify the wires of a 240 volt circuit in older homes.

 - 220 Volt Wiring Diagram